 10. Kettle River, B.C

 One of the favorite ways to spend a sunny day for locals here is to grab an inner tube and float from the Kettle River Provincial Park to Rock Creek.
 The journey takes about three to four hours and you must ensure you have a car parked on either end as there are no river operators here to shuttle you back.
 This float experience is full of sandy beaches to stop at and many unique swimming holes.
-If you do head out late in the season, the water will be at its lowest and you can expect to walk some of the river.
-There are both rapids, snags and still water along the river and it is recommended you are a good swimmer, or wear a life jacket at all times.
+If you do head out late in the season, the water will be at its lowest and you can expect to walk some of the rivers.
+There are both rapids, snags, and still water along the river and it is recommended you are a good swimmer or wear a life jacket at all times.

 9. The Massawippi River, QB

 In the tiny town of Lennoxville, Bishops University students flock to the Massawippi River for “the float”.
-This tradition of floating down the river on some sort of inflatable device has been a time honored tradition for years.
+This tradition of floating down the river on some sort of inflatable device has been a time-honored tradition for years.
 Don’t expect any crazy rapids here, just a leisurely float down the waters.
 Students come in the hundreds to hit the river on a hot sunny day, with just a bit of a breeze that is needed to push them along.
-The float takes a couple hours to complete if you head to the drop-off point and float back into town.
+The float takes a couple of hours to complete if you head to the drop-off point and float back into town.
 There is no shortage of inflatable rafts or tubes to buy in this tiny town, just head to one of the stores and have your pick.
 Or perhaps even stop by one of the frat houses and they may just lend you one.
 In a town of students, we ensure you that this float will be unforgettable, made more so by the people you will interact with.

 8. Similkameen River, B.C

 Folks here have been drifting along this river for generations, making it one of the most popular summer activities in the valley.
 There are no river outfitters here so you will have to bring your own tube or flotation device, as well as arrange pickup at your final destination.
 There are multiple routes to take here, ranging from two hours to five hours, depending on the water levels.
-The crystal clear river, ranch lands dotted with cattle and eagles taking flight are just a handful of the beautiful scenery.
-There are plenty of spots to stop along the way to have a picnic, splash in the shallow waters and meet up with other tubers.
+The crystal clear river, ranch lands dotted with cattle, and eagles taking flight are just a handful of the beautiful scenery.
+There are plenty of spots to stop along the way to have a picnic, splash in the shallow waters, and meet up with other tubers.
 Just make sure to slather on the sunscreen and toss away all worries before you head on this relaxing float.

 7. The Gaspereau River, NS